Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 #### Bottom-Up Parsing
 Goal: Construct a parse tree for an input string beginning at the leaves and working towards the root.

-- Essentially the process of reducing the string to the start symbol
+Essentially the process of reducing the string to the start symbol.

+Bottom-up parsing constructs the right-most derivation in reverse.